Park Lane Company case: NAB calls in Zardari, Bilawal

 The company had purchased almost 2,500 kanals of land near Sangjani in March 2009 from Faisal Sakhi Butt.

-The NAB Executive Board had authorised investigation against the officers of CDA, Messer’s Pak Lane Estate Company and others in its meeting on May 23.
+The NAB Executive Board had authorised investigation against the officers of CDA, Messer’s Park Lane Estate Company and others in its meeting on May 23.

-They face the charges of illegally allotting the forest department land to the Park Line Estate Company causing a huge loss to the national exchequer.
+They face the charges of illegally allotting the forest department land to the Park Lane Estate Company causing a huge loss to the national exchequer.

 When contacted, PPP Parliamentarians Secretary General Farhatullah Babar confirmed receiving a NAB notice served on Bilawal Bhutto Zardari.